flyingpeach/flyingpeach.github.io/docs/index.markdown

 <img width="550" src="/assets/research_overview.png">
 </p>

 The marriage of control theory and biology is far from new, but it is an unfamiliar union to many engineers and scientists.
-For engineers and control theorists who wonder why one might choose biology as a main application, I offer up [the following explanation](./why_biology.html){:target="_blank"}.
-Conversely, for neuroscientists and biologists who are curious about controls, I elaborate on some unique benefits of control theory as a modeling tool [here](./why_controls.html){:target="_blank"}.
-These snippets are adapted from my [PhD thesis](https://thesis.library.caltech.edu/16137/){:target="_blank"}.
+If you want to better understand the motivation behind the integration of these disciplines, read these:

+For engineers and control theorists: [why biology?](./why_biology.html){:target="_blank"}

+For biologists and neuroscientists: [why control theory?](./why_controls.html){:target="_blank"}

 <br>
 ## **Distributed control**